Adam-Zborovsky/MLL_Virtual_Closet/README.md

 1. Create a Firebase account

-2. Activate Storage and Firestore modules
+2. Create a new Firebase project

+3. Follow The instructions on screen

-3. Download the project as zip
+4. Download the project as zip

-4. Open in Android Studio (or another way of connecting the Firebase to your project)
+5. Open in Android Studio (or another way of connecting the Firebase to your project)

-5. Connect the account to the project
+6. Connect the account to the project

+7. Activate Storage and Firestore modules

-6. Build the APK
+8. Build the APK